 Your Personal Tracking System

 Ever notice how fitness apps love to highlight your "streak" of consecutive days?
-There's powerful behavioral science behind that design choice.
-Studies show that monitored habits are 33% more likely to persist than unmonitored ones - but only when tracking the right metrics for your specific habit type.
+There is powerful behavioral science behind that design choice: Studies show that monitored habits are 33% more likely to persist than unmonitored ones - but only when tracking the right metrics for your specific habit type.

-This exercise helps you design a personalized tracking system based on cutting-edge behavioral science, creating a measurement architecture that works with your brain's natural motivation systems rather than against them.
+This exercise helps you design a personalized tracking system based on science, creating a measurement architecture that works with your brain's natural motivation systems.